 The House of Sundering Flames: chapter one

-Here’s an excerpt of my upcoming book The House of Sundering Flames, forthcoming from Gollancz on July 27th.
+Here’s an excerpt of my book The House of Sundering Flames, out now from Gollancz.

 Come visit a Gothic devastated Paris, where the Seine runs black with debris and the monuments are ruins.
-When an explosion disturbs the balance of forces, old enemies and estranged friends will have to make a choice: stand together, or burn alone…Preorder
+When an explosion disturbs the balance of forces, old enemies and estranged friends will have to make a choice: stand together, or burn alone…Buy Now

 THE BURNING HOUSE